Hero Needs More Inspiration or Madness in The Lost City of Z

 NOT RECOMMENDED FOR: Those who are tired of movies about the male ego and waterlust; those who are expecting a faithful biography of real-life events; or those who are in the market for exploration and adventure movies that move beyond the theme of "how can this romp help teach our white characters new lessons?"

-The Lost City of Z, directed by James Gray, opened in limited theaters April 14, 2017, wide April 21.
-It runs 141 minutes and stars Charlie Hunnam, Sienna Miller, Robert Pattinson, Tom Holland, Edward Ashley, and Angus Macfadyen.
+The Lost City of Z, directed by James Gray, opened in limited theaters April 14, 2017, wide April 21; available for home viewing July 11, 2017.
+It runs 141 minutes and stars Charlie Hunnam, Sienna Miller, Robert Pattinson, Tom Holland, Edward Ashley and Angus Macfadyen.
 Watch the trailer for The Lost City of Z here.

 Debbie Holloway is a storyteller, creator, critic and advocate having adventures in Brooklyn, New York.